Node Replication: Theory And Practice: Introduction

 Indeed, suppose one wants to substitute all the free occurrences of some variable $x$ in a term $t= \app x x$ by the term $u =\app y {(\app z w)}$ ($\app \_ \_$ denotes the application constructor).
 The variable substituted at each reduction step is going to be highlighted in \celeastar{\mbox{light blue}}:

 Full (or \emph{non-linear}) substitution \eqref{ex:fsub} is a one-shot substitution, replacing simultaneously \emph{all} the free occurrences of $x$ in $t$ by the whole term $u$.
 This notion is generally defined by induction on the structure of the term $t$.
 Linear (or \emph{partial}) substitution \eqref{ex:psub} replaces \emph{one} free occurrence of $x$ at a time.
 This notion is generally defined by induction on the number of free occurrences of $x$ in the term $t$.
-Node replication \eqref{ex:fnrsub} is an orthogonal approach which replicates \emph{one} term-constructor of $u$ \emph{at a time}, instead of replicating $u$ as a whole.
+Node replication \eqref{ex:fnrsub} is yet another approach which replicates \emph{one} term-constructor of $u$ \emph{at a time}, instead of replicating $u$ as a whole.
 This notion can be defined by induction on the structure of the term $u$.
 In the Curry-Howard interpretation of deep inference, node replication is full: all occurences of $x$ are replaced by a node of $u$.
 A linear version of the node replication approach can be formally defined by combining the last two models, although this does not correspond to any logical system we are aware of:

+In this sense, node replication is orthogonal to the full/linear aspect of \emph{classical} substitution, since it can be implemented by either full or linear operations, as explained above.
 Unsurprisingly, different notions of substitution give rise to different evaluation strategies.
 Indeed, linear substitution is the common model in well-known abstract machines for call-by-name and call-by-value~(see \eg\ \cite{accattoli14b}), while (linear) node replication can be used to implement fully lazy sharing~\cite{wadsworth71}.
 However, node replication, originally introduced to implement optimal graph reduction in a graphical formalism, has only been studied from a Curry-Howard perspective by means of a term language known as the atomic $\lambda$-calculus~\cite{gundersen13a}.